 The telescopes can also be completely controlled remotely via ancillary computer systems.
 Pentium IV 2.8GHz computers using Software Bisque’s The Sky6 software allow the user to point and click on a star map and send the telescope precisely to over 19 million objects, the same database used by the Hubble Space Telescope.
 Recent US Naval Observatory software updates have expanded this database to over 526 million objects!
 Read More on the History of the Bradstreet Observatory.

-Recognized in the top 3 of 25 most Beautiful Christian Universities, Eastern University is consistently honored as a top Christian University located in Pennsylvania.
+Recognized as the 5th Most Beautiful Christian University in the World, Eastern University is consistently honored as a top Christian University located in Pennsylvania.
 EU boasts of a safe, welcoming community of students, faculty and staff.
 EU’s main campus offers multiple residence halls and academic buildings with amenities to accommodate its approximately 1,700 undergraduate students.

 While Eastern’s diverse student body regularly utilizes a full arsenal of residence life options, it is worthwhile to note the compliment of academic resources for EU students including the historic Warner Library adjacent to the Howard Harold Center, the fully-renovated McInnis Learning Center, Workman Hall for Music Majors, Andrews Hall and Bradstreet Observatory and Planetarium.
 Warner Library provides students plenty of study space, access to 65,000 periodical titles in paper and electronic format, 870,000+ microform items, and over 60,000 full text e-journals, including the most current and popular academic journals and resources.
 While students can access Eastern’s professors’ 360 publications and 280 articles in Warner, most students would much rather interact in person with our prestigious but accessible faculty.
 A 10:1 student-professor ratio means plenty of personal attention and mentoring for every student.

 Quick Campus Links